mzurzolo/STBS/Linux/README.md

   - You should hit the F# key as soon as you see the first logo appear on your screen, and you may need to hit it more than once.

   - Pay attention to any text that may flash on the screen.
 Sometimes it will tell you what F key to hit.
+Look in the corners.

   - Mac users should follow [this guide](https://support.apple.com/en-us/HT202796)